brevzin/cpp_proposals/2996_reflection/reflection.md

 consteval info value_of(info r);
 ```

-[#]{.pnum} *Mandates*: `r` is a reflection designating either an object usable in constant expressions ([expr.const]{.sref}), an enumerator, or a value.
+[#]{.pnum} *Mandates*: `r` is a reflection designating either an object usable in constant expressions ([expr.const]), an enumerator, or a value.

 [#]{.pnum} *Returns*: If `r` is a reflection designating an object, then a reflection of the value held by that object.
 Otherwise, if `r` is a reflection of an enumerator, then a reflection of the value of the enumerator.
 Otherwise, `r`.

-[#]{.pnum} *Remarks*: The reflected value shall have the type of the entity reflected by `r` if it is of class type, and otherwise the cv-unqualified version of that type.
+The reflected value shall have the type of the entity reflected by `r` if it is of class type, and otherwise the cv-unqualified version of that type.
 The type of the reflected value shall not be an alias.

 ```cpp
 consteval info parent_of(info r);